rae-gh/rae/docs/index.md

 A first derivative, called the radient.
 ![image info](./assets/radient.png)

-A projection section of a unit cell.
+A projection of a unit cell.
 ![image info](./assets/cross.png)